-- 1. Make sure that there is sufficient space underneath the vacuum pump to place a collection receptacle for the lubricant. - 2.
+- 1. Make sure that there is sufficient space underneath the pump to be able to place a collection receptacle for the lubricant. - 2.
 Unscrew the filler screws. - 3.
 Hold the fill level limiter with the ring spanner and unscrew the drain screw at the same time. - 4.
 Place a collection receptacle under each drain. - 5.
-Fill the lubricant on both sides up to the maximum fill level. - Once full, lubricant overfills the fill level limiter, and drips out of the drain hole. - 6.
+Fill the lubricant on both sides up to the maximum fill level. - Once full, lubricant overfills the fill level limiter, and drips out of the drain hole. - Fill level is visible in the center of the sight glass. - 6.
 Screw the filler and drain screws back in.

-5.4 Connecting the vacuum side
+5.4 Connecting vacuum side